janhuenermann/social-circles/README.md

 **'grey'** buttons are just grey.
 When you hover over them they jump up.

+**'borderless'** buttons are just plain icons that will get their brand color on hover.

 # Additional options
 **'no-animation'** turns off all animations.

 **'static'** turns off all custom behaviour when the user tries to interact with the buttons, for example hovering.

-If you wish to change the size of the buttons, add the *font-size* property to the a-tag and mark it with an *!important* statement.
+If you wish to alter size, change the font-size of the buttons you want to change size of.

 Acknowledgements
 ==============